-The International Core ETF is designed to achieve its investment objective by purchasing a broad and diverse group of readily marketable securities of non-U.S. companies that is composed of companies within the International Universe that meet the Advisor's investment criteria.
+The International Core ETF is designed to achieve its investment objective by purchasing a broad and diverse group of readily marketable equity securities of non-U.S. companies that is composed of companies within the International Universe that meet the Advisor's investment criteria.
 The Advisor defines the "International Universe" as a market capitalization weighted set of non-U.S. companies associated with developed markets that have been designated as Approved Markets for investment by the Advisor.
 Market capitalization weighted means that a company's weighting in the International Universe is proportional to that company's actual market capitalization compared to the total market capitalization of all eligible companies.
 The higher the company's relative market capitalization, the greater its representation.
 For a description of the securities and countries approved for investment, see "Approved Markets" below.
 The Portfolio will invest in companies of all sizes, with increased exposure to smaller capitalization, lower relative price, and higher profitability companies as compared to their representation in the International Universe.
 The Portfolio's increased exposure to smaller capitalization, lower relative price, and higher profitability companies may be achieved by decreasing the allocation of the Portfolio's assets to larger capitalization, higher relative price, or lower profitability companies relative to their weight in the International Universe.
 An equity issuer is considered to have a high relative price (i.e., a growth stock) primarily because it has a high price in relation to its book value.
-An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to their book value.
-In assessing relative price, the Advisor may consider additional factors, such as price-to-cash-flow or price-toearnings ratios.
+An equity issuer is considered to have a low relative price, the Advisor may consider additional factors, such as price-to-cash-flow or price-to-earnings ratios.
 An equity issuer is considered to have high profitability because it has high earnings or profits from operations in relation to its book value or assets.
 The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.

 The Advisor will seek to set country weights based on the relative market capitalizations of eligible companies within each Approved Market.
-The Advisor may also increase or reduce the International Core ETF's exposure to an eligible company, or exclude a company, based on shorter-term considerations, such as a company's price momentum and investment characteristics.
-The Advisor may consider a small capitalization company's investment characteristics as compared to other eligible companies when making investment decisions and may exclude a small capitalization company with high investment as measured by the company's recent asset growth.
+The Advisor may also increase or reduce the International Core ETF's exposure to an eligible company, or exclude a company, based on shorter-term considerations, such as a company's price momentum, short-run reversals, and investment characteristics.
+The Advisor may consider a small capitalization company's investment characteristics as compared to other eligible companies when making investment decisions and may exclude a small capitalization company with high recent asset growth.
 The Portfolio will generally not exclude more than 5% of the eligible small capitalization company universe within each eligible country based on such investment characteristics.
 The criteria the Advisor uses for assessing investment characteristics are subject to change from time to time.
 The Advisor may decrease the amount that the Portfolio invests in small capitalization companies that have lower profitability and/or higher relative prices.
 In addition, the Advisor seeks to reduce trading costs using a flexible trading approach that looks for opportunities to participate in the available market liquidity, while managing turnover and explicit transaction costs.